Jour4ney/MIGRANTS-HUB2/README.md

 The Migrants Hub site was developed for the purpose of being a portfolio project for the [Code Institute](https://codeinstitute.net/global/) course in Full Stack Software Development.
 I would like to thank the following for support throughout the development process:

 * The Code Institute community as a whole, including staff and students.
-* My peers and friends who supported me and gave feedback.
+* My daughter who gave me moral support and feedback on days when I wanted to give up.
-* My mentor []() for support and advice during development phases.
+* My mentor [Lauren-Nicole](https://linkedin.com/in/lauren-nicole-popich) for support and advice during development phases.

 Sebenzile Mbambo 2023